 Your Complete Student Loan Guide for 2026

-Key Facts at a Glance (March 2026)
+Key Facts at a Glance (June 2026)

-• IDR forgiveness: Taxable as income again since January 1, 2026
+• IDR forgiveness: taxable as income again since January 1, 2026

 Refinancing